Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md

 ## Import Blocks Up to a Certain Height

 It is possible to set target height.
-If the height parameter is not set, all the blocks will be impoerted.
+If the height parameter is not set, all the blocks will be imported.
 To import, run the following command:

 ### On Windows